Villa Maria (Long Island): History

+In 2018, the property sold for under $50 million.

 Description

 Villa Maria is an eclectic-style building, incorporating elements of Beaux-Arts, Neoclassical and Colonial Revival design that sits on nearly 15 acres of land.
 It has been described as having "an arresting asymmetrical facade and complex roof lines breaking out into a profusion of windows and dormers".
 The main entrance is dominated by a grand Colonial-style portico, supported on four tall columns which rise to the height of the second floor.
 The walls are finished in stucco that looks like limestone.

 The interior features a "huge" rotunda, rising to a dome-capped ceiling.
 The 27,000 square footbuilding includes 9 bedrooms, 13 bathrooms, a ballroom and institutional kitchen.
 The ballroom is now a grand living room.
 The original teak floor from the first renovation in 1905 is still in the living room.
 Its wide beams are connected by bow tie construction so the entire floor is held together without a nail.
 The floor was taken from one of the ships in Edward In addition to the main building, the estate also includes three cottages.
 The estate, which is set between Mill Creek and Mecox Bay, includes 1100 ft of waterfront.
 The villa in its entirety has been described as a "stunning sight" and is said to be "perhaps Water Mill's best-known landmark."